neard/neard/README.md

 * **purgeLogsOnStartup** - Purge logs from Neard logs folder (0=false, 1= true).
 Default `0`
 * **scriptsTimeout** - The default timeout when VBS/Batch are executed.
 May vary depending on your system.
 Default : `120`
 * **scriptsDelete** - Delete temporary scripts in core/tmp folder on startup (0=false, 1= true).
 Default : `1`

+## Upgrade

+All instructions to upgrade from a previous release are added in the [CHANGELOG.md](https://github.com/crazy-max/neard/blob/master/CHANGELOG.md).

 ## Usage